SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 - Avoid introducing abstractions like `Arguments` unless they provide clear value
 - Decide whether a new instance of each command should be created for every execution or if a single instance should be reused

-I prefer adopting a bottom-up approach to implementing polymorphism.
-To refactor the `switch` statement, I will introduce the `ShowCommand` (or another command), write tests for the newly created command, and then integrate it into the switch statement.
-I will repeat the same process for other commands.
+I prefer adopting a bottom-up approach for implementing polymorphism.
+To refactor the `switch` statement, I introduced the `ShowCommand`, wrote tests for the newly created command, and then integrated it into the switch statement.
+I repeated the same process for other commands.
+This gave me enough clarity into the arguments required by the execute method in each command, any duplication across commands, and the potential impact of adding a new command.

 ```java
 public class ShowCommand {
     private final Writer writer;
     private final Projects projects;

     ShowCommand(Writer writer, Projects projects) {
         this.writer = writer;
         this.projects = projects;